Hindi Diwas is celebrated on the 14th of September every year

 On 14th September 1949, the Constituent Assembly of India adopted Hindi as the official language of India

-The day also marks the birth anniversary of Beohar Rajendra Simha who is celebrated for his significant efforts in adopting Hindi as the official language of India.
+The day also marks the birth anniversary of Beohar Rajendra Simha to commemorate his significant efforts in adopting Hindi as the official language of India.

-National Hindi Day or Hindi Diwas is celebrated on September 14th of every year to raise awareness about the importance of the Hindi language and also commemorate the event when the Hindi language was adopted as one of the official languages of the country.
+National Hindi Day or Hindi Diwas is celebrated on September 14th of every year to raise awareness about the importance of the Hindi language.
+The day also commemorates the event when India adopted ‘Hindi’ as one of the official languages of India.
 The Constituent Assembly of India recognised the Hindi language as the official language in 1949.
-Post that, The first Prime Minister of India, Jawaharlal Nehru, decided to celebrate Hindi Diwas on September 14th of every year.
+Post that, The first Prime Minister of India, Jawaharlal Nehru, decided to celebrate Hindi Diwas on September 14th, every year.

-Hindi Diwas is celebrated in different schools, colleges and educational institutions by conducting various events and activities that promote the Hindi language.
+Hindi Diwas is celebrated in different schools, colleges and educational institutions.
+They conduct various events and activities that promote the Hindi language.
 Students participate in essay writing, letter writing, and Poem recitation competitions.